jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 Need some inspiration?
 Want to see machine learning projects in action?
 Here is a [carefully curated list of awesome ML projects with demo](https://github.com/jinglescode/awesome-machine-learning-projects)!

 > I hear and I forget.
 I see and I remember.
-I do and I understand. – Confucius
+I do and I understand.